 Why is Balance Important for Older Adults?

 This is why it’s so important to add balance-specific exercises to your regular routine.
-Not only will you reduce your risk of falling, but if you do fall, being physically stronger can help you mitigate injury.
+Not only can you reduce your risk of falling, but if you do fall, being physically stronger can help you mitigate injury.

 3 Benefits of Improving Balance